kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Linking enabled

-In the past, we kept postponing the implementation of linking between documents inside the `kyma-project.io` website.
+In the past, we kept postponing the implementation of linking between documents on the `kyma-project.io` website.
 As a result, you could see such a temporary solution in place:

 ![](./assets/document-references.png)